adamelime/ReactBoilerplate/README.md

 # ReactBoilerplate

-This is a React basic application with foundation, webpack
+This is a React basic application built on top of Express.
+Containing tools such as Webpack, Babel and Foundation Framework.